asantercureton/little-village/assets/logic.md

 - users can post trades to the board
 - form where users must choose how much of a resource to offer, and how much to request
 - when trade is accepted, each user loses/receives the traded resources
-- *users can edit/cancel the trade after posting it*
+- *users can edit/cancel the trade after posting it?*

 ### Trade Requirements:
 - date/time posted